Adrián López: International career

 In the 2007 FIFA U-20 World Cup held in Canada, Adrián scored a hat-trick for Spain in the final group stage game against Jordan on 7 July, with all three goals coming in a span of ten minutes late in the first half.

 Subsequently, he represented the under-21s in two UEFA European Championships.
 In the 2011 edition in Denmark, Adrián scored a brace in a 2–0 group stage victory over the Czech Republic, adding another in the next match against Ukraine (3–0).
 In the semi-final against Belarus, he scored the late 1–1 which took the game into extra time, adding another in that period in an eventual 3–1 win; he was awarded the Golden Boot as the highest scorer in the tournament.

 Adrián made his full side debut on 26 May 2012 in a friendly with Serbia: after replacing Soldado at half-time, he scored with a header in the 64th minute, and later won a penalty kick which resulted in the final 2–0 in St. Gallen.
 He was also part of the Olympic team in 2012.

+Coaching career

+In February 2024, López was appointed assistant manager of Rayo Vallecano.
+Two years later, as head coach Iñigo Pérez signed with Villarreal, he joined him at his staff.